 Don’t want to fit the mould?
 Go for a less conventional degree

-With the rise in tuition fees shortly taking effect there is an increased pressure amongst students to pick the right university for potential career prospects.
+With the recent rise in tuition fees there is an increased pressure among students to pick the right university for potential career prospects.

 The top universities have taken full advantage of the tuition increase and are now charging the full amount which may discourage some people from applying to university at all.